 We are people who have committed ourselves to God and living the way Jesus taught us.
 We also are committed to others and to each other, caring for all as we are led by the Holy Spirit.

 We belong to the stream of Christian believers known as Anabaptists and Mennonites.
 This leads us to live out our faith each day, following the example of Jesus-- working to bring healing, reconciliation and justice to all of our relationships and in all of our activities.

 The people who worship together on Sunday mornings come from around the world--Bolivia, Korea, Cambodia, Mexico, Canada and Tanzania.
 That means our music has a lot of variety--but with plenty of familiar, well-loved hymns, too.
 We have a lively group of children and a committed group of retired people and all the ages in between.
-Each Sunday, we read one of the Bible texts in Spanish and summarize the sermon in Spanish, too.
+Each Sunday, we read one of the Bible not only in English, but also in a language of someone in the congregation.

 Our congregation is part of Mennonite Church USA and the Central District Conference of MC USA.
 This helps us connect to other churches and to God's mission in our own community and in the world.

 We sponsor a preschool that uses our building during the school year; see more about Hively Avenue Preschool.
 We also rent our building to Rios de Agua Viva, a Spanish-speaking congregation that worships here on Sunday afternoons, Thursday evenings and Saturday mornings.

 We celebrate Communion (The Lord's Supper) several times a year.
 All people who have confessed that they are followers of Jesus may join in.
 Each time we celebrate this sacrament, we recommit ourselves to the teachings of Jesus: praising God, loving enemies, caring for others.
 Because we celebrate this only on special occasions, it becomes an especially meaningful time of remembering and commitment.

 Our worship and activities